Suspension Means

 Can you see any areas on this rope that might be bad?

-Click the Click to view a larger and higher resolution image to see what I think are damaged areas.
+Click the to see what I think are damaged areas.

 (It's hard to tell with all the debris around the ropes.)